rome/tools/crates/rome_diagnostics/CONTRIBUTING.md

 Rome as frictionless as possible even when errors happen.
 What follows is a list of best practice for writing good diagnostics:

+- The Diagnostic should follow the (Technical Principles)[https://rome.tools/#technical] of the Rome project
 - A diagnostic should not simply state that something went wrong, it should explain why it went wrong.
 Add explanations in log advices, and show hyperlinks to relevant documentation pages in case the user wants to know more.